Last updated: June 18, 2021

-Explain exactly why should they want to take a call or meeting with you.
-This could be something the prospect has communicated on LinkedIn or Twitter, some aspect of your product or service that is particularly suitable for their company or vertical or some aspect of the company you’ve become aware of thanks to your research.
+Explain exactly why should they want to take a call or meet with you.
+This could be something the prospect has communicated on LinkedIn or Twitter, some aspect of your product or service that is particularly suitable for their company or vertical, or some aspect of the company you’ve become aware of thanks to your research.

 Another beneficial approach establishes a relationship by giving away something useful first.
 This can be a unique, well-researched piece of content, a free analysis or consultation session, or simply a unique point of view.